open-cloud/xos/docs/core_models.md

 * **Site:** Represents a logical grouping of `Nodes` that are co-located at the same geographic location, which also typically corresponds to the nodes' location in the physical network.
-The typical use case involves one configuration of a CORD POD deployed at a single location, although the underlying core includes allows for multi-site deployments.
+The typical use case involves one configuration of a system deployed at a single location, although the underlying core includes allows for multi-site deployments.

     * Bound to a set of `Nodes` located at the `Site`.